 Are there many people working in this area?
 Did people already try (or are already working on) the most promising projects within this cause area?
 When assessing neglectedness, you should keep in mind that people tend to gravitate toward the most promising paths.
 This means that if many people are working on a specific cause area, then the ‘low hanging fruit’ are likely to have already been picked.
 As a result, the more “crowded” a cause area, the less impactful we’d expect the remaining opportunities to be

 As an example, dealing with climate change is a cause area that’s very important with many tractable options for making meaningful change.
-On the other hand, it’s also a well-known cause area with a lot of attention, and therefore is less neglected – at least relative to many other important cause areas— even if it still deserves more attention than most governments give it.
+On the other hand, it’s also a well-known cause area with a lot of attention.
+Relative to other important cause areas, climate change is less neglected — even if it still deserves more attention than most governments give it.
 When considering pursuing a career tackling climate change, we shouldn’t only ask ourselves how important climate change is – but also how likely we are to make a meaningful difference given the existing ecosystem.

 Generally, we recommend going for neglected causes over crowded ones.
 One important caveat is that, depending on your skillset, some areas can be too neglected.
 Areas that are virtually unknown may require research/campaigning/entrepreneurship/other specific skills before other roles can be helpful.